Covid 19 coronavirus: Phil Goff on making sure the cure doesn't kill the patient

 It feels a little like Apec has been doomed from the start – with the convention centre fire and now Covid-19.
 What do you think the appetite will be for people to travel – particularly for the Leaders' Week in November next year?
 Will we see a mass delegation of world leaders emerge in Auckland?

-Is there anything you've seen from the alert level four restrictions that you might like to retain?
+Is there anything you've seen from the alert level 4 restrictions that you might like to retain?
 Personally, I have enjoyed the fact that Cornwall Park has closed its gates to traffic – there has been plenty of space to spread out.